-FACT: Like traditional ISD leaders, public charter school leaders hire talented and passionate teachers who drive student achievement and create positive school culture.
+FACT: Like traditional ISD leaders, public charter school leaders hire talented and passionate teachers who drive student achievement and create positive school culture.24

 Public charter schools in Texas have the flexibility to decide whom to hire, which classes to place them in to best meet student needs, and how to hold teachers accountable for student results.
-This flexibility allows public charter schools to draw from a wide candidate pool, including content area experts who may not have a traditional teacher certification.
+This flexibility allows public charter schools to draw from a wide candidate pool, including content area experts who may not have a traditional teacher certification but do have a baccalaureate degree.
 With that flexibility and wider candidate pool, Texas charter schools hire excellent teachers that produce excellent academic results.
-This is the same flexibility that the Texas legislature has granted to Districts of Innovation.
+This is the same flexibility that the Texas legislature has granted to Districts of Innovation.25